Kiarashmo/Kiarashmo/README.md

 # Hi there! 👋 I'm Kiarash

 I'm a computer science student at Amirkabir University (Tehran Polytechnic) with a passion for deep learning and its applications in bioinformatics.
-Currently, I'm working at the Computational Biology Research Center (CBRC), where I'm excited to contribute to cutting-edge projects that bridge the gap between computer science and life sciences.
+Currently, I'm working at the Computational Biology Research Center (CBRC).

 ## 🌱 Interests

-- 🧠 Deep Learning Enthusiast
+- 🧠 Deep Learning
 - 🧬 Bioinformatics and Computational Biology
 - 🖥️ Artificial Intelligence and Machine Learning
 - 💻 Coding and Problem Solving

 ## 💼 Current Work

-Currently, I'm focused on an exciting project at CBRC where I'm leveraging the power of Generative Adversarial Networks (GANs) to optimize drug candidates.
+Currently, I'm focused on a project at CBRC where I'm leveraging the power of Generative Adversarial Networks (GANs) to optimize drug candidates.
 My work involves:

 - 🧪 Designing GAN architectures tailored for drug molecule generation
 - 🧬 Generating novel molecular structures with desired properties
 - 📈 Collaborating with domain experts to fine-tune GAN outputs for practical applications

-This project merges my passion for deep learning with my interest in bioinformatics, offering a unique opportunity to contribute to innovative advancements in drug discovery.

 ## 📚 Education

 - 🎓 Pursuing a Bachelor's degree in Computer Science at Amirkabir University
-- 📚 Exploring advanced courses in machine learning, data science, and bioinformatics

 ## 🚀 Skills